Voepass Flight 2283: Aftermath

 President Luiz Inácio Lula da Silva was attending the launch of the frigate when he received news of the accident, and requested a moment of silence for those on board.

 Later that evening, Lula declared three days of national mourning in response to the accident.
 The governors of São Paulo, Tarcísio de Freitas, and Paraná, Ratinho Júnior, announced that they would return from an event in Espírito Santo.
 Flight 2283 was the first fatal accident in Brazilian commercial aviation since Noar Linhas Aéreas Flight 4896 in 2011, and the first involving Voepass since its establishment in 1995.
 The crash was the deadliest in Brazil since TAM Airlines Flight 3054 in July 2007.

-Mayor of Cascavel Leonaldo Paranhos offered to make available a conference center as a venue for a collective wake for victims of the crash, while football player Marcos attended the funeral of Captain Romano in São Paulo on 12 August, having been regarded as one of the latter's heroes.
+The Mayor of Cascavel Leonaldo Paranhos offered to make available a conference center as a venue for a collective wake for victims of the crash, while football player Marcos attended the funeral of Captain Romano in São Paulo on 12 August, having been regarded as one of the latter's heroes.
 The Brazilian Air Force transported the remains of several victims to their respective communities.

 José Luiz Felício Filho, president of Voepass, released a statement on Instagram expressing his condolences to the families and friends of passengers and crew members who died on Flight 2283.

 On social media, Leonardo Ferreira, a cancer researcher, was widely named as one of the passengers.
 The Brazilian College of Radiology and Imaging Diagnosis published an obituary and conspiracy theories spread about how big pharma had engineered his supposed death.
 Ferreira confirmed he was not dead; nobody with that name had been on the aircraft's passenger list.

 On 11 March 2025, the National Civil Aviation Agency (ANAC) suspended the operating license of Voepass, citing the airline's "inability to solve irregularities identified during the supervision, as well as the violation of previously established conditions for the continuity of the operation within the required safety standards".

 On 2 August 2025, an anonymous former employee of Voepass was reported by G1 as claiming that a pilot who had piloted PS-VPB the night before the accident had verbally reported a fault in its de-icing system, but it was not included in the technical log book, which, as per ANAC regulations, would have prevented the aircraft from flying before the issue had been resolved.
 The former employee said that the company's leadership routinely pressured staff to avoid grounding aircraft for maintenance.

+On 6 August 2026, the Brazilian federal police formally accused 16 people of alleged malpractice, omission and negligence.
+Amongst the accused was the owner and president José Luiz Felicio Filho.